simphotonics/generic_reader/README.md

 ## Limitations

-Dart does allow storing a class literals as a variable to type [Type], but it is not possible to use this variable as an alias to instantiate an object of type [Type].
+Dart does allow storing a class literals as a variable to data-type `Type`, but it is not possible to use this variable as a class alias to instantiate a new object.
 This is demonstrated by the short program below:
 ```Dart
 class Wrapper<T>{
   const Wrapper(T t);